zscbana/azure-infra-with-terraform-ansible/README.md

 # 🌐 Azure Global Infrastructure with Terraform & Ansible
+⚠️ Note: At the start, I mistakenly began creating resources directly instead of modularizing them.
+After researching best practices, I refactored the project using a modular Terraform architecture for scalability, clarity, and reuse.
+This evolution reflects my learning process and my commitment to clean infrastructure-as-code.

 ## 📖 Overview
 This project automates the deployment of a **multi-region Azure infrastructure** using **Terraform** and configures the environment using **Ansible**.